Dark energy constraints in light of theoretical priors: Theory prior II: Different phenomenological time dependences

 The $\propto \Omega_{DE}$ time dependence discussed in \cref{subsec-Sigmu,subsec-eftde} is the most common time dependence used in cosmological analyses of LSS surveys.
 Naturally, there are several potential pitfalls of using such a highly specific form of the time dependence in the absence of a strong theoretical or observational motivation: for instance, one could miss genuine modified gravity signatures \cite{Linder:2016wqw}, moreover, such a time dependence may be difficult to achieve from any underlying field theoretic model \cite{Linder:2015rcz}.
 In the absence of a strong motivation for a particular time dependence, we can compare different phenomenological time dependences to distinguish the aspects of modified gravity phenomenology and constraints that depend on the time dependence from those that don't.

 With this goal, we compare our results for the $\propto \Omega_{DE}$ time dependence in \cref{sec-mapping} with another time dependence used by some analyses, namely $\propto a$ \cite{Zumalacarregui:2016pph,Noller:2018wyv,Euclid:2025tpw}, where modified gravity parameters are proportional to the scale factor.
 This time dependence also has the motivation that DE-related effects should be negligible at early times.
 The key difference between $\propto a$ and $\propto \Omega_{DE}$ is that the $\propto a$ time dependence affects a larger range of redshifts, since $\Omega_{DE}$ decays faster with redshift than $a$.
-With this time dependence, the phenomenological $\mu, \gamma$ parametrisation behaves as
+With this time dependence, the phenomenological $\{\mu, \gamma\}$ parametrisation behaves as \cref{mu_scale,gamma_scale}, and the EFTDE $\{\alpha_B, \alpha_M\}$ parametrisation behaves as \cref{alphaB_scale,alphaM_scale}